Technomatix/moodle-plus/README.md

 - [ ] Continue building example `local/todolist` plugin
 - [ ] Clicking on an item toggles its 'done' status
-- [ ] Don't show 'done' items for which the due date is in the past
+- [x] Don't show 'done' items for which the due date is in the past
 - [ ] Add new item
 - [ ] PHPUnits
 - [ ] Behat tests
+- [ ] Try putting Webpack vendor bundle in theme JS

 ## Build Docker images and run Docker containers